 Do well-being programs work?
-For many years, the answer to that question has focused on whether they save employers money on healthcare costs.
+For many years, the answer to that question has focused on whether health promotion can save employers money on healthcare costs.
 Now, new bodies of research show that the value of well-being programs is better measured by the impact they have on other less tangible, yet still critical, metrics that affect business results.

 Are workplace wellness programs effective?